-Navarretta made his directorial debut with LOOKING FOR ANGELINA, a true crime feature that tells the story of one of the most sensational murder cases in North American history.
-LOOKING FOR ANGELINA won numerous awards, was showcased at festivals around the world, played to sold-out theatres in fifteen Canadian cities, and ranked amongst the top five in box office revenues for Canadian films at the time.
+Navarretta made his directorial debut with Looking for Angelina, a true crime feature that tells the story of one of the most sensational murder cases in North American history.
+Looking for Angelina won numerous awards, was showcased at festivals around the world, played to sold-out theatres in fifteen Canadian cities, and ranked amongst the top five in box office revenues for Canadian films at the time.
 A social action campaign and learning guide to raise awareness and spotlight issues of domestic violence were created and released alongside the film.
-Navarretta’s follow-up feature, THE COLOSSAL FAILURE OF THE MODERN RELATIONSHIP, starring Enrico Colantoni (Just Shoot Me), traveled on the festival circuit, and premiered at Grauman’s Chinese Theatre in Hollywood on Oscar weekend.
-COLOSSAL is currently available on all VOD platforms in the US/ Canada and around the world.
+Navarretta’s follow-up feature, The Colossal Failure of the Modern Relationship, starring Enrico Colantoni (Veronica Mars), traveled on the festival circuit, and premiered at Grauman’s Chinese Theatre in Hollywood on Oscar weekend.
+Colossal is currently available on all VOD platforms in North America and around the world.

-Between features, Navarretta has directed a number of award-winning short films, including THE FORTUNE COOKIE, OVER A SMALL CUP OF COFFEE and EN PLEIN AIR, an homage to the Group of Seven.
-He also worked as a producer, service producer and executive producer under his own company banner, S.N.A.P.
+Between features, Navarretta has directed a number of award-winning short films, including The Fortune Cookie, Over a Small Cup of Coffee, and En Plein Air, an homage to the Group of Seven.
+He also works as a producer, service producer, and executive producer under his own company banner, S.N.A.P.
 Films Inc., as well as for various international clients.
-He executive produced (for Canada) the sci-fi movie, ANDRON starring Danny Glover and Alec Baldwin.
-He is an executive producer of the biopic LAMBORGHINI, starring Alec Baldwin and Antonio Banderas, and was a consulting producer on TRADING PAINT, starring John Travolta.
-Navarretta is proud to have executive produced and overseen all aspects of production and casting for the star-studded animated theatrical feature ARCTIC DOGS, now on Netflix, featuring Jeremy Renner, James Franco, Anjelica Huston, Alec Baldwin, John Cleese and Heidi Klum.
+He executive produced (for Canada) the sci-fi movie Andron starring Danny Glover and Alec Baldwin, is an executive producer for the biopic Lamborghini, starring Alec Baldwin and Antonio Banderas, and was a consulting producer on Trading Paint, starring John Travolta.
+Navarretta is proud to have executive produced and overseen all aspects of production and casting for the star-studded animated theatrical feature Arctic Dogs, now on Netflix, featuring Jeremy Renner, James Franco, Anjelica Huston, Alec Baldwin, John Cleese, and Heidi Klum.

 Representation by Ralph Zimmerman at Great North Artists Management